 - Requests for readmission must be emailed to the Nursing Program Readmission Committee by March 1st for the fall semester, and November 1st for the spring.
-All requests need to be sent to nursing_admissions@sunyulster.edu subject: Readmission. - The request for readmission will be reviewed for consideration by the Nursing Program Readmission Committee. - An interview may be scheduled with the readmission committee to determine the student's eligibility and readiness to re-enter the program. - 2.
-Students who have a break in enrollment must submit a readmission application to The Enrollment and Success Center.
-This is for readmission to the college and does not ensure re-entry into nursing courses. - 3.
-Returning students will be required to demonstrate didactic competency. - The student will have one attempt to take a dosage test from the prior semester of the failure (ie. Nursing Three failed students would take Nursing Two dosage test). - o The student will have one attempt and one offer to take the final exam from the prior semester of the failure (ie. Nursing Three failed students would take Nursing Two final).
-Results of this testing will be factored into a rubric (see Readmission Rubric) and will count toward eligibility for readmission.
+All requests need to be sent to nursing admissions@sunvulster.edu subject: Readmission. - The request for readmission will be reviewed for consideration by the Nursing Program Readmission Committee. - An interview may be scheduled with the readmission committee to determine the student's eligibility and readiness to re-enter the program. - 2.
+Returning students will be required to demonstrate didactic competency. - The student will have one attempt and one offer to take the final exam from the prior semester of the failure (e.g. Nursing Three failed students would take Nursing Two final). - A student must score a minimum of 80% on the final exam of the prior semester.
+Eligibility for readmission is dependent on the number of available openings for the semester.
+Students seeking readmission will be ranked by their score on the reattempted final exam. - 3.
+Students may be required to successfully demonstrate skills competency.